 - For driving roles (e.g. a coach driver), drink-driving offences will often be relevant, yet offences involving money may not be.

-- For roles that involve working with children, offences involving serious violence, sexual abuse or serious drugs offences will often be regarded as relevant, whereas offences involving dishonesty (such as fraudulently claiming benefits) will generally not be.
+- For roles working with children, offences involving serious violence, sexual abuse or serious drugs offences will often be relevant, whereas many offences involving dishonesty (such as fraudulently claiming benefits) will generally not be.

 - There are a range of offences (such as most driving and public order offences) that have little relevance to most roles working with children or vulnerable adults.

 Applicants shouldn’t be discounted simply because they have a certain type of offence on their record.
-You should look at the actual offence the individual committed and then look at how relevant it is the role (see above).
+You should look at the actual offence the individual committed and consider the details.

 - Financial offences – Was it theft or fraud?

 - Violent offences – What was the nature of the violence?
 Was it against a vulnerable person?